499602D2/auto-restic/readme.md

 - `restic-password-file`: The path to the text file containing the passoword to your restic repository.

+- `backup-file`: Text file containing the paths that will be backed up, one per line.

+- `exclude-file`: Text file containing the paths that will be excluded from the backup, one per line.

 - `backup-frequency`: How often you want to run the backup, in seconds.
-You can use expressions like in the example.

 - `keep-backups`: How long to keep the backups for.
 See [restic's documentation](https://restic.readthedocs.io/en/stable/060_forget.html#removing-snapshots-according-to-a-policy) for `--keep-within duration`.

-- `exclude-file`: Text file containing the files that will be excluded from the backup, one per line.
+Set to -1 to never remove backups.

+- `backup-on-start`: Set this to true if you want the script to run a backup every time it's started.

 - `last-backed-up`: Keeps track of when the last backup was performed, so a backup won't be started if you restart the script immediately after a backup.

-- `backup-paths`: List of paths that will be backed up.
-Could, and probably should, be a text file.

 ## Running